MaehRia/Obsidian-Repo/Programming/C++, OOP/Classes and Objects.md

 ```

 - `public` keyword is an access specifier, which specifies that members (attributes and methods) of the class are accessible from the outside of the class.
+More info about access specifiers -> [[Classes and Objects#^ea8244]]
 - `myNum` and `myString` are called attributes, because they are declared within the class

 ### Creating an Object